 Additional information about the Foundations Program is available on the departmental website.

-The BFA program requires a total of 18 aesthetics credits, including four required courses.
+The BFA programs require a total of 18 aesthetics credits, including four required courses.
 The remaining credits will be met by selecting from a list of aesthetics electives.
 Liberal studies coursework in fine arts and literature can also can count as aesthetics electives.
 Additional courses may be approved by the art department advisor.

 Required Aesthetics Courses